-Arthritis is a very common condition which affects around 915,000 people in the Republic of Ireland, including one in every 1,000 children.
+Arthritis is a very common condition that affects around 915,000 people in the Republic of Ireland, including one in every 1,000 children.

 What is Arthritis?